thruthesky/fireflutter/README.md

 ## UserAvatar

-To display user's profile photo, use `UserProfileAvatar`.
+To display user's profile photo, use `UserAvatar`.
+Not that, `UserAvatar` does not update the user photo in realtime.
+So, you may need to give a key when you want it to dsiplay new photo url.

 ```dart
 UserAvatar(